manoeladeorte/Lizard_CISME_public_respository/README.md

 This is a public repository containing all of the data and code necessary to reproduce the results in:

-**Unexpected contribution of turf algae to the ecosystem calcification of coral reefs** (submitted; final citation to be updated after acceptance)
+**Unexpected contribution of communities colonizing dead coral substrate to the net calcification of coral reefs** (submitted; final citation to be updated after acceptance)

 All data analysis and visualization were performed in R (v.
 3.5.0).
 A list of necessary packages can be found in `scripts/initialize_workspace.R`.
 Please install all necessary packages before proceeding.